How to Reduce Food Miles and Lower a Restaurant's Carbon Footprint

 What are food miles?

-The further that the food has to travel before it reaches a plate the more carbon emissions they release, meaning that they have a heavier carbon footprint.
+The further that the food has to travel before it reaches a plate, the more carbon emissions they release, meaning that they have a heavier food’s carbon footprint.
 This is especially likely if the food has traveled by air, due to the high climate impact of planes.
 Transporting food by air emits

 • c50 times as much greenhouse gasses as transporting the food by sea